marciolisboa/marciolisboa/README.md

 I'm Marcio from Brazil 💚

-- 🔭 I’m currently working at Philips 💜
+- 🔭 I’m currently working at Philips as a developer 💜
 - 🌱 I’m currently learning Full Stack Web Development

 ### 📫 Where to find me